The fourth moment of Dirichlet $L$-functions at the central value: Background and auxiliary lemmas

 \subsection{The reciprocity law}

-To split and combine the exponential function, we will frequently apply the reciprocity law, which can be checked directly by the Chinese Remainder Theorem. \begin{lemma} Let $a,b$ be two coprime integers.
-For
+To split and combine the exponential function, we will frequently apply the reciprocity law, a direct result of the Chinese Remainder Theorem. \begin{lemma} Let $a,b$ be two coprime integers.
+We have